Chandler-Chu/hello-cosmo/README.md

 # hello-cosmo
-This is my first GitHub project
+This is my first GitHub project.

+Check if the proofreading is recoreded in the feature branch.